cicilapetitesorciere/recipes/risoni-gyudon.md

    iv.
 Minced garlic,

    v.
-Anise seeds,
+Anise seeds (~ 1/4 tsp per serving),

    vi.
 Maggi seasoning!

-6. Scoop a ball of ground beef mix (from 4) and compress until solid, then flatten and fry in sesame oil until cooked through!
+6. Scoop a ball of ground beef (100g each) mix (from 4) and compress until solid, then flatten and fry in sesame oil until cooked through!

 7. Fry an egg sunny-side-up in sesame oil and cover with sesame seeds and chopped green onions!